Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 For many adding around a pound to their back to cut $300 off the purchase may be enough to make the change.

-DCF vs SilNylon
+DCF vs. SilNylon

 DCF and SilNylon, as above, are very similar in many regards, so what are the differences between Dyneema Composite Fabric and SilNylon, and what makes me choose one over the other?

-The benefits to choosing a SilNylon fabric are a decently lightweight tent, the benefit to a more stretchy fabric making pitch less difficult, and it is the most popular by far for freestanding tents.
+The benefits to choosing a SilNylon fabric are a decently lightweight tent, the benefit of a more stretchy fabric making pitch less difficult, and it is the most popular by far for freestanding tents.

 What Material Is Right For You?

-Finding the right material highly depends on when and where you plan to use your tent, an Appalachian Trail thru-hike or the Continental Divide Trail have many similarities but also many differences.
+Finding the right material highly depends on when and where you plan to use your tent.
+An Appalachian Trail thru-hike or the Continental Divide Trail have many similarities but also many differences.

 Budget